publiccodenet/about/organization/privacy.md

 # Privacy

 The Foundation strongly supports individuals' right to privacy.
-For this reason we don't track individual users on any of our websites but count traffic for analytics.

 We keep contact details for:

 * people who have signed up to get our news
+* people who provide an email when giving feedback
 * people who participate in our codebase communities (for example by joining mailing lists)
 * people and organizations we work with
 * staff and interns